Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

-{\it Magnetization.---} The Edelstein effect in spin Rashba coupled superconductors manifests as a finite spin polarization in response to an applied supercurrent (Fig.~\ref{Fig1}(a)).
-The wedge product of polar vectors associated to the direction of the mirror symmetry breaking, ${\bf z}$, and the supercurrent ${\bf J}$, allows the construction of an axial vector
+{\it Orbital Edelstein effect.---} The Edelstein effect in SR coupled superconductors manifests as a finite spin polarization in response to an applied supercurrent (Fig.~\ref{Fig1}(a)).
+The wedge product of the polar vector associated to the mirror symmetry breaking direction, ${\bf z}$, and the supercurrent ${\bf J}$, allows the construction of an axial vector

-and an in-plane spin magnetization, orthogonal to the applied bias current, is expected (Fig. 1(a)).
-As in the SRE, an orbital moment develops on the Fermi surface and an analogous orbital Edelstein effect for the ORE is expected as in Fig. \ref{Fig1}(c), with a finite orbital magnetization ${\bf M}=\langle{\bf L}\rangle$ (in unit of the Bohr magneton $\mu_B$).
+with a spin magnetization orthogonal to the applied bias current (Fig.~\ref{Fig1}(a)).
+Analogously, in OR coupled superconductors an orbital Edelstein effect is expected, with a finite orbital magnetization ${\bf M}=\langle{\bf L}\rangle$ (in unit of the Bohr magneton $\mu_B$) orthogonal to the polar axis ${\bf z}$ and supercurrent ${\bf J}$, as Fig. \ref{Fig1}(b).
+We point out that for the examined 2D system an in-plane component of the orbital magnetization is not expected to take any contribution from a non-trivial out-of-plane Berry curvature.

-In the presence of a current bias the order parameter acquires a position-dependent phase, $\hat\Delta({\bf r})=\hat{\Delta} e^{i{\bf q}\cdot{\bf r}}$ for a finite ${\bf q}$ sustained by the bias current.
-The phase bias can be absorbed in the fermionic operators $\hat{d}_{a,s}\to\hat{d}_{a,s}e^{-i{\bf q}\cdot{\bf r}/2}$ through a gauge transformation and appears as a ${\bf q}/2$ shift in momentum with opposite sign for particles and holes.
-For weak values of the applied current we can expand the magnetization at first order in the momentum ${\bf q}$ and write the magnetization in linear response theory as
+In the presence of a current bias the order parameter acquires a position-dependent phase, $\hat\Delta({\bf r})=\hat{\Delta} e^{i{\bf q}\cdot{\bf r}}$ for a finite ${\bf q}$ sustained by the bias current (see Supplementary Material \cite{Note1}).
+The position dependence of the gap can be mapped via a gauge transformation in a momentum shift ${\bf q}/2$ of opposite sign for particle and holes.
+For weak values of ${\bf q}$ the magnetization can be written in linear response theory as